 Luke 5:23 “Be glad in that day and leap for joy, for behold, your reward is great in heaven.”

 You are to live entirely contrary to the natural inclination of your hearts and treat others as you would want to be treated, including your enemies and those who are not good to you or cannot repay.
 You get no credit for doing good to only those you love or can repay.
 In this we imitate God, for He was merciful to those who didn’t deserve mercy by sending His Son (Romans 5:8).
 God will be as merciful to you as you are to others (you reap what you sow).

 Luke 6:35 “But love your enemies, and do good, and lend, expecting nothing in return; and your reward will be great, and you will be sons of the Most High; for He Himself is kind to ungrateful and evil men.
 Be merciful, just as your Father is merciful.”

 We must not follow blind guides but follow Christ, we must not be blind to our faults but allow our hearts to be changed.
 It is in dealing with our faults that we can see clearly and help others to do likewise.
-You cannot disguise who you really are since it will be evident to all and your hearts will be clearly seen for what they truly are.
+You cannot disguise who you really are since it will be evident to all and your hearts will be clearly seen for what they truly are by its fruit.

 Luke 6:45 “The good man out of the good treasure of his heart brings forth what is good; and the evil man out of the evil treasure brings forth what is evil; for his mouth speaks from that which fills his heart.”

-We must build the foundations of our lives deep upon the rock which is the Word of Christ.
-This is the only way you will be able to stand up as followers of Jesus.
+We must build the foundations of our lives deep upon the rock which is the Word of Christ, not on empty religious behaviour.
+This is the only way you will be able to stand up as followers of Jesus when life gets tough.